templado/documentation/README.md

 </div>
 ```

-In our prefix attribute we used the letter "u" (*short for user, obviously*) followed by a space, and then the property
+In our prefix attribute we used the letter "u" (*short for user, obviously*) followed by a colon and a space, then
-that we want to reference (*in this case "user"*).
+the property that we want to reference (*in this case "user"*).

 Now, since we have created an alias for the user property, notice that we must use the colon notation to reference its
 methods/properties. (*"u:" followed by the method name*)